Ganavya: Career

-In 2024, Ganavya released her second album like the sky I've been too quiet, named after a line from a poem by Kaveh Akbar.
-Her third album Daughter of a Temple was recorded in 2022 at the Moores Opera House with over 40 featured musicians, and was released at the end of 2024.
+In 2024, Ganavya released her second album like the sky I've been too quiet, co-produced by Shabaka Hutchings, and named after a line from a poem by Kaveh Akbar.
+Her third album Daughter of a Temple was recorded in 2022 at the Moores Opera House with over 40 featured musicians including Esperanza Spalding, Wayne Shorter, Shabaka Hutchings, Immanuel Wilkins, Rasika Shekar and Vijay Iyer and was released at the end of 2024 on Leiter.
+The album is a selection of material from a week-long gathering, with initial decisions being made by Ganavya and Spalding, with the final round of mixing being led by Nils Frahm in Funkhaus Berlin.
+Daughter of a Temple was Giles Peterson's Best Album of the Year, and was named by The Guardian as one of the best global albums of 2024.
 Her fourth album Nilam was released in 2025, and features vocals in Tamil, English, and Old Marathi.
+In 2025, a track from Nilam titled "Pasayadan" was listed as Barack Obama's favorite tracks of the year.
+Nilam was Songlines Album of the Year.